-Spare parts and replacement parts can be ordered from Harsco Industrial, Patterson-Kelley by calling toll free (877) 728-5351.
+Spare parts and replacement parts can be ordered from Patterson-Kelley by calling toll free (877) 728-5351.
 Reach us by fax at (570) 476-7247.

 Refer to the parts list shown on the assembly drawings provided in this manual.

-Technical information is also available by calling or visit the Harsco Industrial, Patterson-Kelley website: www.harscopk.com.
+Technical information is also available by calling or visit the Patterson-Kelley website: www.pattersonkelley.com.